Coronavirus: Drone hovering over China to scold people without masks

-CHINA (WABC) -- Some places in China are coming up with creative ways to contain the coronavirus.
+CHINA -- Some places in China are coming up with creative ways to contain the coronavirus.

 At least one drone is hovering over Inner Mongolia, looking for people without masks.